rsmharsha/Java-Journey/README.md

 ## 📖 Notes

 * Programs are exercises or mini-projects from my learning journey.
-* Code may be messy, simple, or over-engineered — all part of learning.
+* Code may be messy, simple, or over-engineered - all part of the learning.
 * Feedback, tips, or jokes about my code are welcome via issues or pull requests.

 ## 🛠 Environment